 TYPES OF WORRIERS

-I have thought about it and believe that there are different types of worriers.
+Before writing this, I have come to the conclusion that there are different types of worriers.
 Perhaps you fall into one of these categories:

 1. “Right Now” Worriers